tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/event-reader.rst

 .. note ::

     This reader uses a single thread.
-For speedupds, see the `concurrent reader version of the script on Github <https://github.com/tradingstrategy-ai/web3-ethereum-defi/blob/master/scripts/uniswap-v2-pairs-and-swaps-concurrent.py>`__.
+For speedups, see the `concurrent reader version of the script on Github <https://github.com/tradingstrategy-ai/web3-ethereum-defi/blob/master/scripts/uniswap-v2-pairs-and-swaps-concurrent.py>`__.

 To run: